 You MUST clean your syringe and needle with a solvent compatible with the reagent being dispensed to then IMMEDIATELTY clean the needle following transfer of the reagent.
 This is especially critical for the solution of nBuLi/hexanes.
 Have a small beaker of hexanes available in advance and draw up aliquots of it into the needle/syringe you have just used.
-Dispense it into a second empty beaker each time.
+Dispense it into an empty beaker each time.
 Do this several times.
-Then expel all of the solvent from the needle, return it with the plunger and needle removed to beside the nBuLi bottle, and let it evaporate dry for the next person to use.
-Before discarding the hexanes/nBuLi that you dispensed into the empty waste beaker, add a small amount of ethyl acetate.
+Then expel all of the solvent from the needle, return it to beside the nBuLi bottle, and let it evaporate dry for the next person to use.
+Before discarding the hexanes/nBuLi you dispelled into the empty beaker, add a small amount of ethyl acetate.
 That will consume (react with) any residual nBuLi.
-This quenched solution can then be added to the organic waste.
+The quenched solution can then be added to the organic waste.

-Problem: Loading a sample onto the MPLC injector containing a solid precipitate (e.g., ammonium salts or an insoluble urea derivative that is only sparingly soluble in hexanes/EtOAc) caused the injector to become clogged or accumulated on the top filter paper frit under the top Teflon fitting of the column, resulting in pressure buildup.
+Problem: Loading a sample onto the MPLC injector containing a solid precipitate (e.g., ammonium salts or an insoluble urea derivative that is only sparingly soluble in hexanes/EtOAc) caused the injector to become clogged or accumulated on the top filter paper frit under the top fitting of the column, resulting in pressure buildup.
 This, in turn, can result in lost sample (product) because of leaks and/or loss when a fitting is loosened to relieve the pressure buildup.

 Solution: Dissolve your crude sample into the MPLC elution solvent system of choice.
-Filter any remaining solid using a pipet that has a cotton plug tightly wedged into its neck, rinse the pipet with a small amount of additional fresh solvent to minimize any loss of material (product), and then take up the filtrate into the injector loop.
+Filter away any remaining solid using a pipet that has a cotton plug tightly wedged into its neck, rinse the pipet with a small amount of additional fresh solvent to minimize any loss of material (product), and then take up the filtrate into the injector loop.

-Hint: MPLC purification is probably a better choice than flash chromatography for purification of the enolate alkylation product and the DCC-coupling products (the mixture of diastereomeric amides).
+Hint: MPLC purification is probably a better choice than flash chromatography for purification of the enolate alkylation product and the DCC-coupling product.
 If you have >100 mg of either of these samples, use the larger MPLC column.
 Overloading causes peak broadening/tailing in the chromatogram, which negatively impacts the separation.